How Is The Price of Bitcoins Set?

-Two words: demand and supply.
+What determines the price of bitcoin can be put in two words: demand and supply.
 The price goes up when demand for bitcoins grows, and it goes down when demand wanes.

-So the price of Bitcoin shows how much people are willing to pay for it at a given time based on their expectations regarding its future value.
+The price of Bitcoin shows how much people are willing to pay for it at a given time based on their expectations regarding its future value.
 It’s the same as with the price of any other currency, whether fiat money or cryptocurrency.

-Why the price might grow:
+Why the price of bitcoin might grow:

 - Technological development: improvements to security, anonymity, usability and user experience plus new features may increase usage of Bitcoin and positively influence its price.